 Asking empowering questions

 After my meditation, I always take a short shower.
 During this shower, I ask three empowering questions I got from Tony Robbins’ book Awaken the Giant Within.
 I answer each question at least twice.

 - What am I grateful for?

 These questions focus my energy even more.
-I especially like the question what am I excited about today?
+I especially like the question: what am I excited about today?
 It makes me look forward to the day.
-How do you think your days would be if you asked these question at the start of your days?
+How do you think your days would be if you asked these questions at the start of your days?

 Once again, these are part of my Miracle Morning 😉

 Before I end my shower, I take a one minute cold shower.
 When I did the Wim Hof Method, I noticed that I got energized by taking a cold shower at the end of my regular shower.
 It was such a refreshing experience.
 But I didn’t want it to be ice-cold as it’s in the Wim Hof Method.
 I found (somewhere) that it might not be healthy to do a cold shower unless you prepare yourself with breathing exercises.

 Nowadays I do ice-cold showers; I’ve gotten used to it and like the experience 🙂

 - Meditate in the morning thinking it is spring inside me

 - Ask 3 empowering questions in the shower